PLA fee policies and credit information

 - All disputed petitioned items must be submitted at one time.

-- Credit challenges must be submitted within 40 days (6 weeks) after your PLC evaluation was completed.
+- Credit challenges must be submitted within 40 days (6 weeks) after your PLA evaluation was completed.

 What happens next?